6 weeks pregnant – Time to register the pregnancy

-The doctor asked me some health questions and advised me to take 400mg of folic acid in the form of tablets to prevent the baby from developing Spina bifida.
+The doctor asked me some health questions and advised me to take 400mg of folic acid in the form of food supplements to prevent the baby from developing Spina bifida.
 The doctor also said that he would send a referral letter to the hospital, who would then arrange appointments for my antenatal blood test, nuchal translucency scan and midwife booking.
 It sounded like I was in for an exciting ride of appointments and tests.

 I took a detour to Boots to buy Pregnacare Plus before I went home and, as soon as I got back, I immersed myself in all the pregnancy websites that were available on the internet and registered my details to receive regular pregnancy emails.
-Some of the websites even offered free stuff when registering, so I was looking forward to receiving a cuddly toy, a changing mat, a soft football and lots of money off vouchers.
+Some of the websites even offered free pregnancy/baby stuff when registering, so I looked forward to receiving a cuddly toy, a changing mat, a soft football and lots of money off vouchers.
 I had even ordered a super-duper baby book online called, “Your Baby and Child, Penelope Leach“, and got started reading the first chapter.

 A fun fact – Your baby is the size of a small bean and the heart is beating about 150 words a minute!